-We were in Aix-en-Provence for a few days and came here on a mission to find some Lavender fields.
-Going in we knew, it was past the season for it, we have a little league baseball player in our family and his season does not get over till end of July.
-We were travelling in the middle of August when typically the lavender is harvested in July.
-But we were determined.
-We stopped at the tourism office where a very friendly lady explained to us that indeed most of the lavender fields were harvest but if we had a car we could drive further north up towards Sault to find some lavender fields.
+We were in Provence for a few days and wanted to visit some Lavender fields.
+Going in we knew, it was past the season for it, we have a little league baseball player in our family and his season does not get over till the end of July.
+We were traveling in the middle of August when typically the lavender is harvested in July.
+When we made our way to Aix-en-Provence, we talked to one of the vendors who own some lavender fields told us that there were a few unharvested fields near Sault in August, so we decided to drive to go find them.
+The next day we stopped at the tourism office where a very friendly lady explained to us that indeed most of the lavender fields were harvest but if we had a car we could drive further north up towards Sault to find some lavender fields.
 The tourism office also organizes walking tours in Aix, excursions to Sainte Victoire Mountain that Paul Cezanne painted and other trips around Provence.
-You can visit the atelier that Paul Cezanne painted from as well.
+You can visit the atelier that Paul Cezanne painted as well.
 But we had a car and we had lavender fields to find, so we got the maps and set off on our road trip to the rocks and valleys and forests of the Plateau de Vaucluse where Lavender fields await us!

 Just as we were leaving Aix-en-Provence it started to get cloudy and we were not sure if we would be able to make the road trip, thankfully it cleared up soon.

 We found some fields right on A8 leaving from Aix.